 Junie François Pswarayi, Administrative Director

 Brooklyn-born and raised, Junie recently returned to the great borough after attending the University of Maryland, College Park and residing for many years in Maryland and Washington, DC.
-She brings ten years of experience from the private sector and non-profits, including employers as diverse as Language etc, The Africa Society, and a renowned polling firm in Washington, DC.
+She brings ten years of experience from the private and nonprofit sectors, including employers as diverse as Language etc, The Africa Society, and a renowned polling firm in Washington, DC.
 Her most recent endeavors before joining Democracy Works have been centered on devising marketing strategies, client cultivation, and implementing an accounting online system for a startup and consulting with a New York based interior design firm.
 Outside of work, you can find her trying something new with her husband, watching a scary movie, and encouraging voter participation, canvassing, and volunteering in her community.

 Chris Shea, Senior Developer

 Chris has been writing code since being introduced to an Apple IIe in elementary school, but waited to start programming professionally until after getting an MFA in Writing from the School of the Art Institute of Chicago.
 He’s worked for startups in Denver and New York, mostly hacking on civic data and using technology to connect people with their communities, making TurboVote a perfect match.
 Chris has acted at the Curious Theatre Branch in Chicago and the Upright Citizens Brigade Theatre in New York.
 He lives in Brooklyn with his wife, who would really like a dog.

 Maria Bianchi, Project Manager, Voting Information Project